cecyc/cat-bus-api/README.md

 This API requires [Docker](https://www.docker.com) to run locally.

 1. `docker-compose build && docker-compose up` to build and bring up the project.
 1. From the root directory, `pip install -r requirements.txt`.
-This pretty much only installs Pandas, which is needed to backfill data in the MySQL database.
+This pretty much only installs Pandas and PeeWee, which is needed to backfill data in the MySQL database.
 1. Run the backfill: `python backfill.py`.
 Note: Backfilling stops, routes, and trips is pretty fast, but stop times will take a while.
 Drink some tea. 🍵

 ## Run the server